 I went to Hong Kong only to work in films.
 Nothing else!
 I slept on a friends couch for three months until I got my first film role and things just went from there.

 During the 80s, it seems there were good opportunities for Westerners to appear in movies in HK.
-How was it to be a gweilo performer in HK? (the way you were considered by Chinese crews, the money you earned, relations / acquaintances with other gweilos etc.) Some websites reported that you had been a stuntman.
-Is that correct?
+How was it to be a gweilo performer in HK?
+Could you tell us about the way you were considered by Chinese crews, the money you earned, relations / acquaintances with other gweilos?

 Well A Better Tomorrow had just come out, Tai Pan was currently filming and it was Renaissance-time for the film industry in Hong Kong, so it was good place to be at the right time, by chance.

-I somehow ended up as the gweilo bad guy, so anytime a script called for someone with a white face to be shot, stabbed or thrown off a cliff theyd call me.
-Dying for a living a think they call it!
+I somehow ended up as the gweilo bad guy, so anytime a script called for someone with a white face to be shot, stabbed or thrown off a cliff they'd call me.
+Dying for a living I think they call it!